Certificate of Insurance

 Sign a commercial lease

-You may need a certificate of liability insurance to sign a lease for a new office, storefront, or other commercial space.
+A certificate of liability insurance is almost always required to sign a lease for a new office, storefront, or other commercial space.

 Example: Your accounting firm recently purchased commercial general liability insurance to fulfill the terms of its new commercial lease.
 A client trips on your new office’s front steps and sues to recoup medical bills from their bodily injury.
 This type of insurance policy protects you and your landlord from the costs of the lawsuit.